kblok/kblok.github.io/_posts/2018-01-29-not-enough-friends-get-a-bot.md

 # Data Source

-I think this is the most important ingredient.
+The Data Source is the most important ingredient.
 If you don't have a good rich bunch of text, your bot will sound quite dumb.
 When I say rich I mean over 10.000 lines of text, the more the better.

 Where can you get that text from?